smuellerDD/leancrypto/README.md

 		... authentication succeeded ...
 ```

-### KMAC Hash Crypt
+## Hash

-The following properties are implemented with the algorithm:

-* Key stream is generated using KMAC-256

-* Key stream is generated with 136 byte blocks (cSHAKE 256 block size)

-* Key stream is XORed with the plaintext (encryption) or ciphertext
-  (decryption)

-* AEAD authentication is provided with KMAC-256 with an Encrypt-Then-MAC
-  approach to integrity-protect the plaintext and ciphertext including guards
-  against malleable attacks.

-* The algorithm supports an arbitrary key size.
-The security strength is equal
-  to the key size, but at most 256 bits (the strength of KMAC-256).
-The key is
-  used to seed the KMAC instance for generating the key stream.
-The first step
-  the freshly seeded KMAC does is to generate a 1088 bit random value that
-  becomes the key for the KMAC authenticator.
-The goal is simply to use two
-  different values for the keystream and the authenticator.

-* The implementation supports the use in one-shot and in stream mode.
-The
-  stream mode implies that repeatedly new data of arbitrary size can be inserted
-  into the state.
-See the description [SHA-2 Hash Crypt] as the KMAC hash
-  crypt follows the same principle.
+The following header files contain an implementation of `struct hash` which
+can be used to perform the respective hashing operations.
+You only need to
+include the following header files depending on the selected hash operation.

+* `lc_sha256.h` provides the object `lc_sha256` of type `struct lc_hash`

+* `lc_sha512.h` provides the object `lc_sha512` of type `struct lc_hash`

+* `lc_sha3.h` provides the objects `lc_sha3_256`, `lc_sha3_384`, `lc_sha3_512`,
+  `lc_shake256`, `lc_shake128`, and `lc_cshake256` of type `struct lc_hash`

+The mentioned hash object have to be used with the hash API as documented in
+`lc_hash.h` and the aforementioned header files.
+It is sufficient to only
+include the object-specific header files as they include `lc_hash.h`.

+See `lc_hash.h` for the API documentation.

+## HMAC

+The HMAC implementation is a wrapper to the hash.
+Thus include your chosen
+hash header file as outlined in section [Hash] along with `lc_hmac.h`.
+You must
+provide a reference to the hash object to the allocation functions of HMAC.
+The HMAC API functions ensure that the hash context is allocated appropriately
+and that the hash functions are invoked accordingly.

+The HMAC API is documented in `hmac.h`.

-# KMAC
+## KMAC

 The KMAC implementation is a wrapper to the cSHAKE hash.
-Include `kmac.h`.
+Include `lc_kmac.h`.
-You must provide a reference to the `cshake256` hash object to the allocation
+You must provide a reference to the `lc_cshake256` hash object to the allocation
 functions of KMAC.
 The KMAC API functions ensure that the hash context is
 allocated appropriately and that the hash functions are invoked accordingly.

-The KMAC API is documented in `kmac.h`.
+The KMAC API is documented in `lc_kmac.h`.

-# KDF
+## KEy Exchange Mechanism

+The Kyber post-quantum cryptography (PQC) algorithm for key exchange is
+provided.
+It offers an asymmetric cryptographic algorithm.

+## Random Number Generation

+Leancrypto offer different random number generator implementation which all
+are used with the same API documented in `lc_rng.h`.
+The key is that the
+caller must allocate the intended RNG implementation using the RNG-specific
+allocation functions documented in the different RNG header files.
+After
+successful allocation, the common API can be used.

+The following RNGs are implemented

+* Hash SP800-90A DRBG without PR, using SHA-512 core.

+* HMAC SP800-90A DRBG without PR, using HMAC SHA-512 core.

+* cSHAE-based deterministic random number generator - the specification is
+  provided with `drng/src/cshake_rng.c`.
+This implementation has an equal
+  security as the SP800-90A DRBGs but it is significantly faster.

+* KMAC-based deterministic random number generator - the specification is
+  provided with `drng/src/kmac_rng.c`.
+This implementation has an equal
+  security as the SP800-90A DRBGs but it is significantly faster.

+* ChaCha20-based deterministic random number generator.

+## Key Derivation Funcation

 The KDF API is documented in `kdf/api/*.h`.
+The following algorithms are
+available:

+* SP800-108 counter KDF, feedbac KDF, double-pipeline KDF.

+* RFC5869 HKDF

-# One-Time Pad
+## One-Time Pad

 The cryptographic algorithms of HOTP and TOTP are available and documented in
 `otp/api/*.h`.

+## Signature

+The Dilithium post-quantum cryptography (PQC) algorithm for digital signatures
+is provided.
+It offers an asymmetric cryptographic algorithm.

-# Symmetric Algorithms
+## Symmetric Algorithms

 The symmetric algorithm API is documented in `sym/api/lc_sym.h`.